SAVE THE DATE!

-SAVE THE DATE!
-Thursday, April 21, 2016 – David L. Lawrence Convention Center
+Wednesday, April 5, 2017 – David L. Lawrence Convention Center

 Build Pittsburgh, AIA Pittsburgh’s annual continuing education conference and exhibitor show, brings together a community of architects and built industry professionals to engage in institutional learning.
 The largest, best attended continuing education event in our region, Build Pittsburgh also provides an opportunity to interact, network, and connect with all aspects of the built industry.
 Last year, over 400 design/build professionals attended Build Pittsburgh.

-Build Pittsburgh 2015 was held on Thursday, April 23rd.
-AIA Pittsburgh’s 14th annual continuing education conference and exhibitor show at the David L. Lawrence Convention Center featured fantastic programming and presenters, a Keynote Address by Peter Kuttner, FAIA, Cambridge Seven Associates, and brought together over 400 design/build professionals.
+AIA Pittsburgh’s 15th annual continuing education conference and exhibitor show, Build Pittsburgh 2016, at the David L. Lawrence Convention Center featured fantastic programming and presenters, a Keynote Address titled “Just Design” by Grant Oliphant, The Heinz Endowments, and brought together over 400 design/build professionals.

 Earn AIA/CES Learning Units and Maintain your LEED Credentials!